 Credit Card (Paid via written authorization)

-By filling out a Credit Card Authorization Form, available online www.aud.edu/files/CreditCardAuthorizationForm.pdf or at the Finance Office, and faxing this form to AUD Finance Office +971 4 399 4566.
+By filling out a Credit Card Authorization Form, available online or at the Finance Office, and faxing this form to AUD Finance Office +971 4 399 4566 or emailing finance@aud.edu.
 Only Visa and Master Cards are accepted.